peilnix/keystore/README.md

 # keystore

-A simple password manager with ncurses interface.
+A simple password manager using ncurses and sqlitecipher.
-All data is stored securely in an encrypted sqlite database.

 ## Usage
        # Start keystore with default database ~/.keystore.db